DESIGN | Can I Have an Island in My Kitchen?

 So just remember that when planning an island, space is key!

+I hope this was helpful & gave you some insight into spatial planning in the kitchen.
 Which Island layout would you choose for your new kitchen?
 Let me know in the comments below.

 See you next time,